mkopylec/charon-spring-boot-starter/README.md

 ## Migrating from older versions to 4.x.x
 Charon was completely rewritten, configuration via _application.yml_ file is no longer available.
 Now Charon can be configured by in-code configuration.
-See further documentation for more details.
+See the documentation for more details.

 ## Documentation
 Full documentation is located [here](https://github.com/mkopylec/charon-spring-boot-starter/wiki).